Oneirical/bevy_tgfp/DESIGN.md

 - Instead of "UntargetCaster", make a mutator that makes every form untarget tiles instead of targeting them - "untarget" + "ego" instead of "untargetcaster".

+- A cave where you must push around a little cart on a railroad, "cold fire" themed
+- A racetrack with many obstacles on the way against an NPC

 # Coding

 - For NPC AI, enter a game state where events get routed to systems that don't actually affect the game state but calculate heuristics.